Andreas Dorschel: Tragic, comic, tragicomic

-In his 2022 monograph Mit Entsetzen Scherz (Trifling with Despair), Andreas Dorschel starts from the historical observation that the concepts of ‘tragic’ and ‘comic’, since they had been first put forward in the 5th c.
-BC, were seen as opposed to each other.
-If combined, we should then expect them to weaken each other.
+The concepts of ‘tragic’ and ‘comic’, since they had been first put forward in the 5th c.
+BC, were seen as opposed to each other: this historical observation marks the point of departure of Dorschel’s 2022 monograph Mit Entsetzen Scherz (Trifling with Despair), written in Berlin in 2020/21.
+If the phenomena to which the concepts of ‘tragic’ and ‘comic’ relate were combined, we should then expect them to weaken each other.
 Yet tragicomic situations, Dorschel suggests, offer the surprising experience that those opposed qualities actually invigorate each other.
 The book explores conditions that allow this to happen.
 To that purpose, Dorschel draws attention to the dimension of time.
 To appear comic is a matter of the moment, he argues, while what is tragic manifests itself in “a grand arc” (“eine[m] großen Bogen”).
 From this general tenet, Dorschel unfolds a poetics of the tragicomic incident in works from ancient Greece through renaissance England to modern Austria, employing the categories ‘irony’, ‘intervention’ and ‘travesty’.

+“Changing the World”

+In a monograph of 2026, Die Welt verändern, Dorschel poses the question: What could it mean to change the world?
+Thoughtless use of the phrase, he argues, has emptied it of almost any specific meaning.
+Such meaning could and can be restored if the phrase is made to bear upon fundamental social conflicts.
+In modern times, Dorschel maintains, these include the struggle of workers against exploitation, the struggle of colonised peoples against their colonial rulers, the struggle of women against male oppression, and the struggle of a more elusive subject against the devastation of the earth.
+The fact that these struggles were construed as ways of changing the world gave and continues to give them a significance that seems unsurpassable.
+However, as Dorschel points out, a price has to be paid for going all out in this way.
+In manifestos intended to show the way and the goal of those conflicts, it gives rise to aporias that are reflected in the relationship between such texts and their respective addressees.
+Their possible disobedience is answered in the manifesto with an apocalyptic warning: change the world or face destruction.